About the State Board

 Schrag's term expires on July 1, 2024.

 Pamela Westbrooks-Hodge, Pasadena Hills, was appointed to the State Board of Education in January 2020, by Missouri Governor Mike Parson.
-Westbrooks-Hodge works for Edward Jones, leading Information Systems Audit.
-She holds certifications in financial, operational and information systems auditing and has considerable expertise in strategy formulation and execution and talent development.
-She previously worked for Express Scripts, Anheuser-Busch and Bank of America in senior governance, risk and compliance roles.
-She earned a bachelor's degree in finance from Northwest Missouri State University, then her master's degree in business administration from the University of Missouri-St. Louis.
+Westbrooks-Hodge is a former Vice President of the Normandy Schools Collaborative Joint Executive Governing Board and recently retired General Partner from Edward Jones, where she co-led the Internal Audit Division.
+She previously worked for Express Scripts, Anheuser-Busch and Bank of America in senior governance, risk and compliance roles and held certifications in financial, operational, and information systems auditing.
+She has considerable expertise in strategy formulation and execution and talent development and earned a bachelor's degree in finance from Northwest Missouri State University, then her master's degree in business administration from the University of Missouri-St. Louis.

 Westbrooks-Hodge's term expires on July 1, 2026.